openui/open-ui/research/src/pages/components/popover.research.explainer.md

 - A `<dialog>` element always has **`role=dialog`**, while the `popover` attribute can be applied to the **most-semantically-relevant HTML element**, including the `<dialog>` element itself: `<dialog popover>`.
 - The popover API comes with some **"nice to have's"**:
   - popovers are easy to animate both the show and hide transitions, via pure CSS.
 In contrast, JS is required in order to animate `dialog.close()`.
-  - popovers work with the invoking attributes (e.g. `popovertoggletarget`) to declaratively show/hide them with pure HTML.
+  - popovers work with the invoking attributes (e.g. `popovertarget`) to declaratively show/hide them with pure HTML.
 In contrast, JS is required to show/close a `<dialog>`.
   - popovers fire both a "popovershow" and a "popoverhide" event.
 In contrast, a `<dialog>` only fires `cancel` and `close`, but no event is fired when it is shown.

 For the above reasons, it seems clear that for use cases that need a **non-modal** dialog which has popover behavior, a `<dialog popover>` (with the most appropriate value for the `popover` attribute) should be preferred.
 Importantly, if the use case is **not** meant to be exposed as a "dialog", then another (non-`<dialog>`) element should be used with the `popover` attribute, or a generic `<div popover role=something>` should be used with the appropriate role added.